jontek2/A-better-print_start-macro/README.md

 ## :warning: OPTIONAL changes in your printer configuration :warning:

-The start_print macro has predefined names for nevermore and chamber thermistor.
+The start_print macro has predefined, but commented out, names for nevermore and chamber thermistor.
 If you are adding a nevermore and/or a chamnber thermistor, make sure that yours are named correctly.
 In your printer.cfg file verify the following:

 **Chamber thermistor**:
 Make sure chamber thermistor is named "chamber" and update XXX.